 We intend to seek similar regulatory clearance or approval for our products in countries outside of the United States.
 Sales of our products outside the United States will be subject to foreign regulatory requirements, which vary greatly from country to country.
 As a result, the time required to obtain clearances or approvals outside the United States may differ from that required to obtain FDA clearance or approval and we may not be able to obtain foreign regulatory approvals on a timely basis or at all.
 Clearance or approval by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities or by the FDA.
-In Europe, we will need to comply with the Medical Device Directive 93/42 EEC, which is required to market medical devices in the European Union.
-We also intend to seek certification under ISO 13485, the European Quality Standard applicable to medical device manufacturers.
+In Europe, we will need to comply with the Medical Device Directive 93/42 EEC and/or the In Vitro Diagnostics Directive 98/79/EC, which are required to market medical devices in the European Union.
 In addition, the FDA regulates exports of medical devices.
 Failure to comply with these regulatory requirements or obtain and maintain required approvals, clearances and certifications could impair our ability to commercialize our products for diagnostic use outside of the United States.